osmcode/osmium-tool/man/osmium-diff.md

 # DESCRIPTION

-Finds differences between two OSM files and displays them.
+Finds all differences between two OSM files and displays them.
+This command compares all attributes of all objects, so it will even find, say, differences in the user name or even the order of tags, differences that should not happen in normal OSM data unless there is also a different object version.

 Only differences between objects (node, ways, and relations) are found and displayed.
 Headers are ignored.